joshuadavidnelson/disable-blog/readme.txt

 There are numerous filters available to change the way this plugin works.
 Refer to the [GitHub page](https://github.com/joshuadavidnelson/disable-blog) or reach out on the [support forums](https://wordpress.org/support/plugin/disable-blog) if you have any questions.

 == Changelog ==

+= 0.4.10 =
+- Fix a bug from v0.4.9 that caused redirects on custom post type archives, correcting the `modify_query` function to only remove posts from built-in taxonomy archives, as that was the original intent.

 = 0.4.9 =
 - **Notice:** We've added the minimum PHP version requirement of 5.3, which was not explicitly set before now.